Why methane from cattle warms the climate differently than CO2 from fossil fuels

 Check out this tweet from Dave Frame, who is one of the authors of GWP*:

-Dr. Frame points out that our efforts to reduce biogenic methane shouldn’t come at the expense of reducing CO2 from fossil fuels.
-If they do, then we’re likely to end up with a warmer climate, because the effects of a reduction of biogenic methane would be short lived as the emissions would balance out like mentioned above.
-On the other hand, CO2 would continue to build up in the atmosphere and warm.
+Dr. Frame points out that our efforts to reduce biogenic methane are important, but they shouldn’t distract us from the more critical need of finding ways to lower the CO2 emissions that arise from the burning of fossil fuels.
+In other words, if we ignore what’s happening with CO2 and fossil fuels, we’re all but guaranteed to end up with a warmer climate.
+That’s because the effects of a reduction of biogenic methane would be short lived as the emissions would balance out as mentioned above.
+On the other hand, CO2 would continue to build up in the atmosphere and warm the planet increasingly.

 Overall, it is worthwhile to reduce biogenic methane emissions from animal agriculture, as it can buy time for the global community to develop solutions that stop climate change.
 But we must consider how methane and other greenhouse gases actually warm the planet if we want to have long-lasting effects, otherwise we may nonetheless end up with a warmer planet.